tylerlmz1/BC/README.md

 ### Highlights
 - It uses Python to do the math operations, so there's no need painstakingly implement them with `bc --mathlib` or some other commands.
 Python is included in major Linux distributions so this is not a problem, script will be terminated with an helpful error message in case Python is not installed.
-- no need to choose what operation to do before you do it, all the operations are supported in that one single prompt, so you could use it with minimal friction.
+- no need to choose what operation to do before you do it, all the operations are supported in that one single prompt, so you could use the calculator with minimal friction.